mghaan/winthing/README.md

 You can open application log by clicking on the tray icon.
 To log into **winthing.log** file in the current working directory run WinThing with the **-debug** parameter.

 	winthing.exe -debug

+## Multiple instances / computers

+If you intend to run WinThing on multiple devices, make sure you set the **prefix** parameter for each device.
+The default value is "winthing", eg. the topic for status is "winthing/system/online", your other computer would be "kitchenpc/system/online", your laptop "mylaptop/system/online" etc.

 ## Supported messages